- Protect the ALR and support our local farmers

 The Chilliwack Agricultural Commission is part of CEPCO, and it’s mandate is to promote agriculture in our city.
 Among other things, it hosts the annual Agricultural Tour, a great way for all our citizens to connect with our agricultural community and see the some of the great things happening in our city.

 Because of our climate and soil conditions, the land we have here is Chilliwack can support a variety of crops.
 Some of the “new” exciting crops are hops and hazelnuts.
 Although these crops have been here for close to a century, they almost disappeared and are now making a strong come-back.
 New processing facilities for these crops are located in Chilliwack, which is needed for long-term growth.
-City hall should continue to encourage and support any food processing facility in Chilliwack, as local processing facilities decreases transportation costs, provides jobs, and signals to the farming community a confidence in these crops.
+City hall will continue to encourage and support any food processing facility in Chilliwack, as local processing facilities decreases transportation costs, provides jobs, and signals to the farming community a confidence in these crops.